 Find out how they'll react under pressure - Everyone has a backup style, and everyone reveals it under stressful situations.
 Agency life comes with pressure, deadline, difficult clients, etc. I know I can create a culture that reduces stress, but I'll never create one with no stress at all.
 Because of this I really want to know how my candidate's going to act when shit gets real.
 Our profile tool helps here too, providing some great insight into who they are in their natural state and how their behavior changes under stress.
 By identifying their stressors and backup style, I can first determine whether or not they'll fit with others on the team but also learn more about how to support them when they're feeling the heat.

 Empower your team to play a hand in the process - Your best employees are one of your best options for a second opinion.
-Part of our process is to have finalists interview with a couple team members they'll be working with in a peer group.
+Part of our process is to have finalists interview with a couple team members they'll potentially be working with.
 I want peers involved instead of management for this step because our culture and team approach is so critical to our success.
-If someone doesn't impress their future team mates like they've impressed me we have a problem.
-When this is the case we discuss as a group and add an extra step to the process to make sure we're all on the same page.
+If someone doesn't impress their future team mates like they've impressed me, we might have a problem.
+When this is the case, we discuss as a group and add an extra step to the process to make sure we're all on the same page.
 Another advantage this step provides is to cement the vision, culture, and team with the candidate.
 The right person for the job is reaffirmed that this is the job they've been looking for when they meet people just like them that are clearly happy working for us.

-Empower your employees reach their goals and they'll help you reach yours
+Empower your employees to reach their goals and they'll help you reach yours

 Without the proper guidance and leadership you'll never retain the kind of people you're trying to attract.
 The best way I know how to build a recipe for success is to focus on the principles.
 Focus on the fundamentals of leadership and let it guide your every action.